-Figure 4.13: Packet Trace
+Figure 4-12: Packet Trace

-In the above figure, Node-1 is sending IERP_Route_Request packets to its peripheral nodes 8, 9,10 and 11 since the destination is not present in Node1's zone.
+In the above packet trace, Node-1 is sending IERP_Route_Request packets to its peripheral nodes 8, 9,10 and 11 since the destination is not present in Node1's zone.
 Similarly, Node 1 transmits IERP_Route_Request packets to Node 2.
 Node 2 sends IERP_Route_Reply packet in response to the IERP_Route_Request.
 And the data packet routes through Node 1->Node 6->Node 8->Node 12.
-This can be observed in Packet animation also as shown in above Figure 4.12.
+This can be observed in Packet animation also as shown in Figure 4-13.